-- -h Print brief help; includes version number and summary of all options, including expert options. - --seed <d> Set the random number seed to <d>, an integer greater than o.
-The default is to use the current value of time().
-(As the return value of time() is likely to be in units of seconds, two calls to esl-selectn within the same second will generate exactly the same sample; this may not be what you want.)
+- -h Print brief help; includes version number and summary of all options, including expert options. - --seed <d> Set the random number seed to <d>, an integer >= o.
+The default is o, which means to use a randomly selected seed.
+A seed > o results in reproducible identical samples from different runs of the same command.

-esl-seqrange - determine a range of sequences for one of many parallel processes esl-sfetch [options] seqfile procidx nproc esl-seqrange reads an SSI-indexed seqfile and determines the range of sequence indices in that file that process number procidx out of nproc total processes should operate on during a parallel processing of seqfile.
+esl-segrange - determine a range of sequences for one of many parallel processes esl-sfetch [options] seqfile procidx nproc est-seqrange reads an SSI-indexed seqfile and determines the range of sequence indices in that file that process number procidx out of nproc total processes should operate on during a parallel processing of seqfile.

-The seqfile must be indexed first using esl-sfetch --index seqfile.
+The seqfile must be indexed first using est-sfetch --index seqfile.
 This creates an SSI index file seqfile.ssi.
-An SSI file is required in order for esl-seqrange to work.
+An SSI file is required in order for est-seqrange to work.